Is your Microsoft Teams deployment properly implemented?

 2. Determine and Organize Teams & Channels

-Before implementation, your organization should give thought to how you will configure Teams for maximum effectiveness.
+Prior to a Microsoft Teams deployment, your organization should give thought to how to implement and configure Teams for maximum effectiveness.
 Decide how you will set up your various teams and channels.
 Essentially, a ‘team’ is a larger overall category which is further divided into communications ‘channels’.
 You’ll want to decide what each team’s purpose is and how it will be used before assigning groups.

 Some best practices for organizing your teams: